-Pursuant to a Board resolution dated 30 October 2013 the Chair receives a Director's fee of \$80,000 per annum plus statutory superannuation (commencing 30 October 2013).
+Pursuant to a Board resolution dated 30 October 2013 the Chair receives a Director's fee of \$80,000 per annum plus statutory superannuation (except where the fee is paid to a corporation) (commencing 30 October 2013).
 Refer to the table on page 9 for the name of the Chair.